 - A. Only an EMT that has completed the EPINEPHrine patient-assisted auto-injector module through the EMT curriculum or continuing education may administer patient-assisted EPINEPHrine by auto-injector. - B. [Optional] BLS agencies may carry EPINEPHrine auto-injectors for administration by the agency's EMTs. - 1.
-These agencies must comply with Department of Health EPINEPHrine "check and inject" requirements, including the training of agency providers before the agency is permitted to stock and carry EPINEPHrine auto-injectors. - 2.
-These agency's must carry, at a minimum, 1 adult (0.3 mg) and 1 pediatric (0.15 mg) dose EPINEPHrine auto-injectors in their primary responding vehicle, stored and maintained in a manner consistent with Department requirements. - C. [Optional] BLS agencies may carry EPINEPHrine in 1mg/mL vials for administration by the agency's EMTs. - 1.
-These agencies must comply with Department of Health EPINEPHrine "check and inject" requirements, including the training of agency providers before the agency is permitted to stock and carry EPINEPHrine 1mg/mL for injection. - 2.
-These agencies must carry, at a minimum, and in a specially marked kit/case in their primary responding vehicle, stored and maintained in a manner consistent with Department requirements. - a.
+These agencies must comply with Department of Health EPINEPHrine auto-injector requirements, This includes verification by the agency medical director the training of agency providers, before the agency is permitted to stock and carry EPINEPHrine auto-injectors. - 2.
+These agencies must carry, at a minimum, 1 adult (0.3 mg) and 1 pediatric (0.15 mg) dose EPINEPHrine auto-injectors in their primary responding vehicle, stored and maintained in a manner consistent with Department requirements. - C. [Optional] BLS agencies may carry EPINEPHrine in 1mg/mL vials for administration by the agency's EMTs. - These agencies must comply with Department of Health EPINEPHrine "check and inject" requirements.
+This includes verification by the agency medical director the training of agency providers, before the agency is permitted to stock and carry EPINEPHrine 1mg/mL for injection. - These agencies must carry, at a minimum, and in a specially marked kit/case in their primary responding vehicle, stored and maintained in a manner consistent with Department requirements. - a.
 Two (2) vials of EPINEPHrine 1mg/mL - b.
 Five (5) alcohol prep pads - c.
-Two (2) appropriate sterile needles for intramuscular injection - 1) If glass ampules of epinephrine are stocked. - a) Two (2) sterile filter needles or straws to draw from the glass vial - b) Gauze or commercially available shielding to protect providers drawing the epinephrine into the syringe - 2) Glass ampules are strongly discouraged due to their increased hazards of breakage and EMS provider injury - d.
+Two (2) appropriate sterile needles for intramuscular injection - 1) If glass ampules of EPINEPHrine are stocked, - a) Two (2) sterile filter needles or straws to draw from the glass vial - b) Gauze or commercially available shielding to protect providers drawing the EPINEPHrine into the syringe - 2) Glass ampules are strongly discouraged due to their increased hazards of breakage and EMS provider injury - d.
 Two (2) sterile syringes specially marked to only indicate a dose of 0.15mg or 0.3mg